nyuvis/partial_dependence/README.rst

 partial_dependence
 ==================

-A library for plotting partial dependence patterns of machine learning classifiers.
+A python library for plotting partial dependence patterns of machine learning classifiers.
+The technique is a black box approach to recognize sets of instances where the model makes similar decisions.

 Partial dependence measures the prediction change when changing one or more input features.
-We will focus only on 1D partial dependence plots.
+We will focus only on 1D and 2D partial dependence plots.
-For each instance in the data we can plot the prediction change as we change a single feature in a defined sample range.
+For each instance in the data we can plot the prediction change as we change one or two features in defined sample ranges.
-Then we cluster similar plots, e.g., instances reacting similarly when a feature value changes, to reduce clutter.
+Then we cluster similar plots or heatmaps, e.g., instances reacting similarly when a feature value changes, to reduce clutter.
-The technique is a black box approach to recognize sets of instances where the model makes similar decisions.

 You can install *partial_dependence* via